christian-schw/devops-capstone-project/README.md

 ![5 implement read an account function](https://github.com/user-attachments/assets/6c7acbc9-0895-403d-b9fd-47ae88579864)

-At the same time, the next user story was defined: Update an account from service (see column "In Progress"):<br>
+At the same time, the next user story was defined: Update an account from service (see column `In Progress`):<br>

 ![6 user story complete and next user story update an account](https://github.com/user-attachments/assets/f1d03679-5e86-457d-9714-40a99e7e6d44)